westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 #### Let's try to understand it!

-The file starts with a `using System;` statement. `using` is needed, when we want to refer code which is in a different namespace.
-A `namespace` is just a container for multiple code files- usually a namespace is named after a physical directory path which holds the code. `System` namespace contains code for basic interactions with a system, including - `Console` - therefore we had to import it.
+The file starts with a `using System;` statement. `using` is needed, when we want to refer to code which is in a different namespace.
+A `namespace` is just a container for multiple code files- usually a namespace is named after a physical directory path which holds the code.
+The `System` namespace contains code for basic interactions with a system, including - `Console` - therefore we had to import it.
+The `System` namespace is provided by .NET.
 The word `statement`- means a single instruction of code to execute and in C# a statement needs to end with `;`.

 Next is a `namespace RecipeApp`.
-Code must belong in some namespace and the first one in our code is usually named after a project it belongs to.
+Code must belong in some namespace and the first one in our code is usually named after the project it belongs to.

 Next- a `{`.
 This refers to a `scope`- an access boundary of code.
 Scope has a start `{` and an end `}`.
-This scope is scope of a namespace.
+This scope is the scope of the namespace.
 Code outside of a scope (`namespace RecipeApp` in our case) is not accessible by default (unless we import it with a using statement).
 If there was no such thing as a scope, it would be really hard to pick what we want, because everything would be accessible to us.

 After that follows a `class`.
 It's like a container for many code blocks. `Program` is a class which contains logic to start our application.
 The name itself can be anything, but the name we have is the default for a startup class.
 A class has its own scope too `{}`.

 `static void Main(string[] args)` is an `entry point` of our application.
 It is a `function`- a container for a single logical block of code.
 Every function should tell 1 thing for a computer to do.
 In our case- it runs the application which prints `Hello World`.
 A function has its own scope as well `{}`.
 We will talk about `static` in future lessons.

 `Console.WriteLine("Hello World!");` - is the code which makes a call to print text on the console screen.
 Most of the code will be written inside functions.
+This function is part of the `System` namespace and is provided by .NET.

 Where (scope) you write code matters.
 For now, all the code we write will be inside the `Main` function.